yvesgurcan/web-midi-player/README.md

 ### Instrument patches

-**This package requires MIDI instrument patches in order to play audio.** You can [download patches from this separate repository](https://github.com/yvesgurcan/midi-instrument-patches/releases/latest/download/patches.zip).
-Place the uncompressed files in your project and make sure to provide the location of the patches when instantiating the MIDI player.
+**This package requires MIDI instrument patches in order to play audio.** [Download patches from this separate repository.](https://github.com/yvesgurcan/midi-instrument-patches/releases/latest/download/patches.zip) Place the uncompressed files in your project and make sure to provide the location of the patches when instantiating the MIDI player.

 ## Getting started